Solvosoft/django-gentelella-widgets/docs/source/introduction.rst

 --------------

 - Python 3.11+
-- Django 4.2+
+- Django 5.2+ (LTS)
-- Django REST Framework
+- Django REST Framework 3.15.2+
+- django-filter 22.1+
+- django-tree-queries 0.11+
+- Pillow
+- pycryptodome 3.23+

+All of them are installed automatically by ``pip install djgentelella``.
+See :doc:`installation` for the optional extras.

 Quick Example
 ---------------